citusdata/packaging/source/packaging-process.rst

 Packaging Process
 =================

-Packaging process is done by the following steps:
+The packaging process consists of the following steps:

 1. Bake deb and rpm packages
 2. Bake docker images